Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Selection

 and

-The first scheme is a simple factorization approximation; the second scheme, which assumes small fluctuations, is due to Nagylaki~\cite{Nagylaki:Hierarchy}; and the third scheme, which provides a good approximation for some diffusion limited reactions, was proposed in Ref.~\cite{Lin:ClosureSchemes}.
+The first scheme is a simple factorization approximation; the second scheme, which assumes small fluctuations, is due to~\textcite{Nagylaki:Hierarchy}; and the third scheme, which provides a good approximation for some diffusion limited reactions, was proposed in~\textcite{Lin:ClosureSchemes}.
 Unfortunately, none of the schemes describe the behavior of the system correctly.
-The progress can be made, however, for some initial conditions in two limiting cases of strong selection~$\frac{sD_{s}}{D_{g}^{2}}\gg1$ and weak selection~$\frac{sD_{s}}{D_{g}^{2}}\ll1$.
+The progress can be made, however, for some initial conditions in two limiting cases of strong selection~$\frac{sD_{s}}{D_{g}^{2}}\gg1$ and weak selection~$\frac{sD_{s}}{D_{g}^{2}}\ll1$ Note that we now use the term weak selection in a different sense than in Sec.~\ref{SWellMixed}.
 For the rest of this section, we include spatial diffusion and genetic drift, but neglect mutations, which is justified on short time scales.

 First, let us consider the initial condition~$f(0,x)=1-\theta(x)$, where~$\theta(x)$ is the Heaviside step function.
 This initial condition specifies just one domain boundary, which, for any positive~$s$, undergoes Brownian motion with a drift to the right.
 This is a good description of an expansion of a new advantageous mutant spreading through the population.
-In the strong selection limit~($s\gg D_{g}^{2}/D_{s}$), R.~A.~Fisher~\cite{Fisher:FisherWave} found that the sharp boundary above broadens to a width of order~$\sqrt{D_{s}/s}$, and the velocity of the genetic wave is given by
+In the strong selection limit~($s\gg D_{g}^{2}/D_{s}$), \textcite{Fisher:FisherWave} found that the sharp boundary above broadens to a width of order~$\sqrt{D_{s}/s}$, and the velocity of the genetic wave is given by